isotopp/isotopp.github.io/_posts/2019-09-26-how-not-to-handle-an-ingame-incident.md

 the consequences of the proceedings when trying to mop up the aftermath.
 And the math was wrong.

+Elite (1984) was one of the first games that had savegames, and progression, and since then the game has always been about 'state' and moving forward.
+The incident handling here basically mishandled game state at a large scale, at every stage of the entire proceedings.

 The Other Internet Spaceships Game has the
 [Council of Stellar Management](https://eve.fandom.com/wiki/Council_of_Stellar_Management).
 The story of its inception is